JPCBRGS/college-projects/Snake_Game/README.md

-# Snake game using lists and object oriented programming
+# Snake game using double linked lists and object oriented programming
 This program was fully written in the C++ language and contain three classes with their header files and C++ files and the **JogoSnake.cpp** file that contains a user interface implementation using then ncurses library and if you you compile this file along with your classes you will have game.
+It is also important to say that this game didn’t focus on efficiency, but rather train these programming concepts below
+.
 ## Commands used to compile this game:
 - **Remember that you need to have the ncurses library installed on your machine for the game to work properly**
 - In the terminal, use: g++ jogoSnake.cpp Snake.cpp Game.cpp Screen.cpp -lncurses -o jogoSnake.exe